 As wireless presentation systems gain favor in education, business and government applications, so the terms wireless screen mirroring, wireless screen casting and wireless screen sharing get rolled into the conversation.
 But what do these terms mean?
 What’s the difference between mirroring, sharing and casting?

 What happened is far from what was expected.
-It turns out that wireless screen mirroring turned into a novelty, a little-known feature that although supported by almost every smart-TV and Android device manufacturer, had a fatal flaw.
-What happened to be a flop in consumer electronics, turned out to be a boon in the professional AV industry.
+It turns out that wireless screen mirroring turned into a novelty, a little-known feature that, although supported by almost every smart-TV and Android device manufacturer, had a fatal flaw.
+That made Miracast a relative flop in consumer electronics, but turned out to be a minor success in the professional AV industry.

 It turns out that wireless screen mirroring is a bad idea for home use by consumers, but a great option for classrooms, meeting rooms, and many other “presentation” applications.
 In fact, wireless screen mirroring is the genus of wireless presentation systems and serves as the technical foundation by which most all current solutions have evolved.

 Screen Mirroring Technology

 The reason that wireless screen mirroring never took off in consumer applications is technical, but easy to understand.
 Wi-Fi (and Ethernet) is a networking standard that transmits “packets” of data from one device to another over a common medium, used by all of the devices connected to it.
 If a packet collision occurs, the receiver might not get that data, so the device sending the packets will re-transmit the lost packets to make up for the loss.
 If this re-transmission takes place in the background, you never even notice it.
 If it happens in real time, it’s a disaster.